What is Nevada Prepaid Tuition?

 No. Only one purchaser is allowed to own a contract.
 However, other individuals may make gifts and payments toward the contract.
 The purchaser may also appoint a legal successor.

-What does the contract cover?
+What does a contract cover?

 Your contract will pay the undergraduate in-state rate of credit hours at the level you select on the contract (university or community college).
 The contract cannot be used to pay room and board, books, or any fees or surcharges, including athletic fees, entrance fees, technology fees, or parking fees.

-Does the purchase of a contract ensure that my child will be admitted to a college or university?
+Does the purchase of a contract ensure my child will be admitted to a college or university?

 No. A beneficiary must meet the admissions requirements of the college of his/her choice and maintain the required academic status.
-The Program does not guarantee acceptance to any college or university.
+The Program does not guarantee acceptance to any college or university

 What if I move out-of-state after I purchase a contract?